eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

   have scanned all of it
 - goodreads
   - this is why i appreciate goodreads
+  - like many people, i have been reading a lot less over the past few years
   - since i made a goodreads account, i've been reading a lot more
   - you might say that reading in public is performative